Winter Family Fun

 Family Fun With Your Analytic, Systematic Child

 • Visit your local hobby shop or bookstore and purchase a logic puzzle book for the season.
 You can solve puzzles together.
-If you are competitive (which is okay to be) you may purchase multiple copies of the same book and race to see who solves the puzzle first.
+It is okay to be competitive.
+You may purchase multiple copies of the same book.
+Then, race to see who solves the puzzle first.

 • Recruit your logical/analytical child to help support your social child in planning any family gathering parties.